iExecBlockchainComputing/iexec-doc/intro.rst

 Dataset can be seen as a wide concept to protect, iExec allows with multiple levels of security to monitize any data: data means dataset or more advanced valuable models as AI trained model,

+Go to the `Dataset provider`_ section to learn how to propose a dataset.

-.. _How to provide a dataset: /dataset.html
+.. _Dataset provider: /dataset.html

 Computing Providers